Jaz2024/HealthVault-FYP/README.md

 # Final Year Project: HealthVault

-HealthVault is a web-based application developed for my Final Year Project (FYP), designed to store and analyze personal health data.
-Users can  input their health information, which is then analyzed to provide personalized health tips and identify potential health risks.
+HealthVault is a web-based application developed for my Final Year Project, designed to store and analyze personal health data.
+Users can  input their health information which is then analyzed to provide personalized health tips and identify potential health risks.

 <b>Technologies Used</b> <br>
 - **Frontend**: HTML, CSS, JavaScript